8ber/Ansible---Auto-deploy-Nexus/README.md

 # Ansible - Auto deploy Nexus

-This is a simple ansible-playbook that automate the deployment of nexus artifactory on most of the **debian based linux distributions (i.e. that include apt)**.
-The playbook also validates that the nexus process has started on port 8081.
+This is a simple Ansible-playbook that automates the deployment of Nexus artifactory on most of the **Debian based Linux distributions (i.e., those that include apt)**.
+The playbook also validates that the Nexus process has started on port 8081.

 The script is written using registered variables so it could withstand official sonatype future updates, and prevent errors based on the tar/binary file name.
-This is achieved by saving the output of a module and using it as a value by another variable.
+This is achieved by saving the output of a module as a variable and using it as a value in another module.

-Specifically, the shell module is an example for an Ansible module that does not keep track of state.
-Thus, if a specific terms are due - error msg will appear.
+Specifically, the shell module is an example of an Ansible module that does not keep track of state.
+Thus, if a specific term is due, an error message will appear.
 In order to be able to spin the playbook at all times, Ansible conditionals were used.

 Note: this script is **NOT** meant to be used on AWS linux images.